-An ideal kitchen renovation is one that makes your space not only more beautiful, but more functional.
+An ideal kitchen renovation is one that makes your space not only more beautiful but more functional.
 Renovating your kitchen is a prime opportunity to rework your layout for optimal function and flow.
 Proper layout makes prepping, cooking, and clean-up much easier—especially with an efficient kitchen triangle between the stove, sink, and refrigerator.

 We’re sharing five common kitchen layout options to help inspire your remodel.
 The size and shape of your space will determine which kitchen layout will work best, so you’ll want to consult with your interior designer or contractor to select the best layout for your kitchen.

-1. L-shaped with island
+1. L-shaped with an Island

-This versatile layout checks off a lot of dream kitchen must-haves: ample storage, kitchen island, and open-concept style.
+This versatile layout checks off a lot of dream kitchen must-haves: ample storage, a kitchen island, and an open-concept style.
 An L-shaped layout also makes the most of a kitchen corner and keeps traffic to a minimum in your cooking zone.
 You can customize your island to suit how you’ll use the space, whether you opt for a sink or cooktop built into your island or keep it entertaining-ready with a smooth surface and plenty of seating.

 This simple and clean layout keeps all the kitchen essentials within a single wall and an island.
-This open-concept layout is perfect for creating a stunning focal point in a great room, with an uninterrupted traffic flow from the kitchen island to living space.
+This open-concept layout is perfect for creating a stunning focal point in a great room, with an uninterrupted traffic flow from the kitchen island to the living space.
 Just as in the L-shaped layout, a stove or sink can be built into the island or remain on the perimeter.
 In larger homes, this one-wall layout is often paired with a butler’s pantry for additional storage behind the scenes.

-3. Double islands
+3. Double Kitchen Island Layout